subham-agarwal05/Columnar-Data-Warehouse/README.md

 7. compare_performance benchmarks the columnar path against sql_lattice.

 ## How to Run (Guide)

 1. Build binaries:
    - make
 2. Initialize the column store:
    - ./db_init
 3. Load data into the column store:
    - ./db_load_data
 4. Generate cuboids:
    - ./generate_cuboids
    - Or iceberg: ./iceberg_cuboids 300000 SUM
 5. Load cuboids into MySQL:
    - ./load_to_mysql
 6. Run business queries:
    - ./query_cuboids
 7. (Optional) Run benchmarks:
    - ./compare_performance

-## Demonstrating Refresh Feature (Demo Tip)
+## Demonstrating Refresh Feature

 To show the "refresh" feature to your professor without actually modifying the source CSV, you can manually manipulate the **offset** files.
 This tricks the system into thinking there is new data to process.

 ### 1. For Full Lattice (`generate_cuboids`)

 - **Logic**: It compares the total rows loaded (`DB/.offset`) with the rows already in cuboids (`DB/.cuboid_offset`).
 - **How to Demo**:
   1. Run `./generate_cuboids` (creates all cuboids).
   2. Check `DB/.cuboid_offset` (it will match the total rows).
-  3. Manually **decrease** the value in `DB/.cuboid_offset` (e.g., set it to 1000).
+  3. Manually **decrease** the value in `DB/.cuboid_offset` (e.g., set it to 999998).
   4. Run `./generate_cuboids refresh`.
   5. **Observation**: The system will detect "new data" and perform incremental **upserts** into MySQL.

 ### 2. For Iceberg Cuboids (`iceberg_cuboids`)

 - **Logic**: It compares `DB/.offset` with the offset in the iceberg metadata file.
 - **How to Demo**:
   1. Run `./iceberg_cuboids 300000 SUM`.